ernestwting/moodle-local_quizanalytics/README.md

   alone — a cache entry is only ever served while that fingerprint still matches, so new or regraded attempts are reflected immediately rather than waiting out the 1-hour TTL backstop.
-- **One plugin, not three.** Question Analytics and Solution Process Visualization used to be separate `mod_quiz` report subplugins (each its own tab on a quiz's results page).
-Moodle's quiz-report system doesn't let a `local_` plugin add a tab to that strip, so instead this plugin adds a link to each STACK quiz's own settings/administration menu that jumps to the same drill-down reachable from the course-level page — one plugin to install, configure, and submit to the Plugins directory, at the cost of one extra click from a quiz's own page instead of a dedicated tab.

 ## Where this came from